LupoLab-UCSF/CMB_labeler/README.md

 *When semion, the user-guided classification is enabled.

 Note: Please use MATLAB version(s) R2017+ for full functionality (i.e. slice scroll, window zoom) of the user-guided GUI.
+Update 2021: Please use cmbevaluation2.p recently uploaded instead of the version in the .zip folder IF you wish to run SEMIOFF (i.e. fully automated, though output will have false positives)

 # PERFORMANCE:
 The algorithm was optimized on a 7T SWI dataset acquired from 10 adult brain tumor patients with radiological evidence of CMBs following radiation therapy.
 The overall sensitivity is 86.7%.
 Performance measures will vary with user classification outcomes.